2025

 When is the next festival?

-BIFF will run February 16-23 2023 at Babylon in Berlin, Germany.
+BIFF will run February 16-23 2023 at the Kino Moviemento in Berlin, Germany.
 The same time as the European Film Market.

 Where are the selected films shown?

-BIFF films are shown at a the Babylon in downtown Berlin.
+BIFF films are shown at the Kino Moviemento in downtown Berlin.

 Will I receive feedback or comments on my film?